MicrosoftDocs/power-automate-docs/articles/web-api.md

  ![Flow URL](media/web-api/power-platform-admin-center.png "Flow URL")

-3. Copy the organization id and region subdomain from the Environment URL.
+3. Copy the organization id and region subdomain from the environment URL.

  ![Flow URL](media/web-api/power-platform-admin-center-environment-URL.png "Flow URL")

-You can also programmatically get the list of instances available to you via the [Get Instances](https://docs.microsoft.com/rest/api/admin.services.crm.dynamics.com/instances/getinstances) method in the Online Management API.
+You can also programmatically get the list of instances that are available to you via the [Get Instances](https://docs.microsoft.com/rest/api/admin.services.crm.dynamics.com/instances/getinstances) method in the online management API.

 Each request to the Web API must have the `Accept` and `Content-type` headers set to `application/json`.